jbakse/compform_site/content/parameters/index.md

 ### Tweakpane

-[Tweakpane](https://tweakpane.github.io/docs/) is a javascript library that lets you quickly setup and display a interactive pane for adjusting parameters.
+[Tweakpane](https://tweakpane.github.io/docs/) is a JavaScript library that lets you quickly set up and display an interactive pane for adjusting parameters.

 {% js-lab "sketches/square_tweakpane.js" %}